tropicbliss/wordlesolver/README.md

 This project uses a similar algorithm that 3blue1brown uses.

+## Why is the default starting word "tares"?

+Unfortunately to minimise the load placed on the backend server, starting with the word 'tares' is imperative.
+Maybe in the future when I implement a WASM Wordle solver will I remove this restriction.

 ## Credits

-- Some of the backend code is taken from [Roget](https://github.com/jonhoo/roget)
+- Some of the backend code is taken from [Roget](https://github.com/jonhoo/roget).
-- Some of the code for the grid design is taken from [Reactle](https://github.com/cwackerfuss/react-wordle)
+- Some of the code for the grid design is taken from [Reactle](https://github.com/cwackerfuss/react-wordle).